 The data is deleted after six months and once the analysis is done it’s disregarded.
 The only thing that stays on our database is the report, and that can’t be related to an individual” – Kyriakos Kokorris, Karmagenes

 In short – it should never be used as the sole deciding factor in any sort of career-related decision.
-“Danger lies in allowing this data, which is entirely objective in nature, to infiltrate into areas that require subjective considerations – such as hiring for certain roles,” says Sophie Rotwell from law firm Child & Child.
+“Danger lies in allowing this data, which is entirely objective in nature, to infiltrate into areas that require subjective considerations – such as hiring for certain roles,” says Sophie Rothwell from law firm Child & Child, Globalaw.
 “While data science can offer employers an abundance of opportunity, it is important not to let it inadvertently restrict or create unnecessary boundaries.”

 The future of DNA-based assessment could well rest on how palatable it is to the general public, and the transparency of those offering it.
 If privacy is assured and people believe there is something positive in it for them, there could be a growing acceptance.